Horror Stories of 1,000 Words or Less

 Kelleigh Cram lives in Georgia.
 Her work has been featured in Ponder Review, Bright Flash Literary Review, and 365tomorrows.

-The Silken Shawl by Sara Das Gupta
+The Silken Shawl by Sarah Das Gupta

 The view from the brig Fedora was bleak, with a chill wind blowing across the Channel.
 As far as the eye could see, the waves were flecked with white horses.
 The sea was a sullen grey, reflecting the clouds scudding eastwards.
 On the deck, a small group huddled together for shelter and comfort by the focsle.
 Even the most casual of observers would have noticed that their number was slowly, but apparently, inevitably, diminishing in number.
 A glance at the port side would have provided the shocking reason for this grim observation.
 A long spar of wood, roped securely to the ship’s timbers, jutted out over the sea like an angry finger, pointing north.
 A sailor, blindfolded, his arms and legs bound with rope, his face bleeding and bludgeoned, struggled desperately with a tall, burly figure in a dark coat and three-cornered hat.
 This man half pulled, half carried him up the plank, before pushing the hapless figure into the sea.
 A forlorn splash broke the silence on deck, followed by a woman’s scream from among the prisoners.